A Trustworthy SEO Company is Hard to Find (based on our survey of 237 businesses)

 Here’s the bad news about SEO…

-“EVERY client who asked for my free audit on their paid-for SEO, had not been receiving good value”
+“EVERY business owner (except 2) who asked for my free audit on their paid-for SEO had not received good value”

 SEO is a big challenge for business owners because they recognise the importance of SEO and the value of effective SEO, but also know there are a lot of service providers with no integrity promising to “rank your site No.1 on page one” in a month.